turingschool/backend-curriculum-site/module1/learning_goals.md

 * Students will be able to explain the difference between state and behavior and how these concepts are implemented in Ruby

+* Students will be able to break down a large technical challenge in to manageable tasks using techniques such as whiteboarding and pseudocode

 * Students will be able to utilize Test Driven Development to drive the design of the code.

-* Students will able to break down a large technical challenge in to manageable tasks using techniques such as whiteboarding and pseudocode

-* Students will be able to explain the Single Responsibility and DRY principles and adhere to these principles in their code.
+* Students will be able to explain the Single Responsibility and DRY principles

 * Students will be able to write readable code with the following characteristics:

   * Variable and method names are self explanatory
   * Methods are under 7 lines
   * Lines of code are under 80 characters
   * Project directory structure adheres to convention
-  * A linter reports less than 5 errors

-* Students will be able to limit use of Instance Variables so that they only convey the state of an object

 **Functional:**

 * Students will be able to identify use cases for Modules and Inheritance

+* Students will be able to limit use of Instance Variables so that they only convey the state of an object

+* Students will be able to write code that adheres to the Single Responsibility and DRY principles

 ## Testing